adusca/adusca.github.io/_posts/2015-01-29-My first month contributing to Mozilla.md

 #### Auto-tools

-I knew auto-tools had some Python projects, and I wanted to get involved.
+I learned in bugs ahoy that auto-tools had some Python projects, and I wanted to get involved.
 So I searched for a good first bug in Testing and found [bug 1116216](https://bugzilla.mozilla.org/show_bug.cgi?id=1116216).
+Making the code more robust by accepting arrays as well as strings.
 It was a simple change, but it was a reason to learn mercurial basics and download Talos' codebase.

-Joel Maher (:jmaher) left a comment thanking me and inviting me to work on other projects.
-I look in the [tracking bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1088251) to see if there was anything else I could do, and I found [bug 1093939](https://bugzilla.mozilla.org/show_bug.cgi?id=1093939).
+When I submited my patch, Joel Maher (:jmaher) left a comment thanking me and inviting me to work on other projects.
+This made me really happy, and I went looking for other projects in Auto-tools.
+I discovered they had a very useful [tracking bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1088251) and I look there to see if there was anything else I could do.

+I found [bug 1093939](https://bugzilla.mozilla.org/show_bug.cgi?id=1093939).
 I ended up a one file report generating script to Talos, and to get there I had to ask a lot of questions in IRC.
-Since then I started hanging out on the #ateam channel almost every day, and people there are very nice.
-After that I worked on bug [1119444](https://bugzilla.mozilla.org/show_bug.cgi?id=1119444), [11124720](https://bugzilla.mozilla.org/show_bug.cgi?id=1124720) and [1124689](https://bugzilla.mozilla.org/show_bug.cgi?id=1124689), besides filing and fixing [bug 1122092](https://bugzilla.mozilla.org/show_bug.cgi?id=1122092).
+Since then I started hanging out on the #ateam channel almost every day (I'm adusca), and people there are very nice.

+After my patch landed jmaher told me he had a bug that he though was a good fit for me: [1119444](https://bugzilla.mozilla.org/show_bug.cgi?id=1119444), to solve that I ended up filing and fixing [bug 1122092](https://bugzilla.mozilla.org/show_bug.cgi?id=1122092).

+I felt ready to work on a bigger project.
+After I mentioned that to jmaher he introduced me to Andrew Halberstadt (:ahal) and [test-informant](http://brasstacks.mozilla.com/testreports/daily/latest.informant-report.html).
+Bugs [11124720](https://bugzilla.mozilla.org/show_bug.cgi?id=1124720) and [1124689](https://bugzilla.mozilla.org/show_bug.cgi?id=1124689).